maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 Side characters should do more than just help establish main character traits with long dialogue or needless events.

-#### The Clone Entourage, or when side chracters blur together into an indistinguishable mass
+#### The Clone Entourage, or when side characters blur together into an indistinguishable mass

-Multiple friends needs multiple purposes and personalities, and be more than just names.
+Multiple friends need multiple purposes and personalities and are more than just names.
 If you can refer to them without mentioning specific names, remove them.

 #### The Cheerleader, or a sidekick that only admires the hero